 6. The exosphere is a kind of coast.

 Commander Bruce Melnick, the chief test pilot at the Coast Guard Aircraft Program Office, was the first guardian selected by NASA to serve as an astronaut.
 He flew on the Space Shuttle Discovery in 1990 and on the maiden voyage of the Space Shuttle Endeavour in 1992.
 He has logged over 300 hours of space flight.

 7. No Congressional Nominations Needed.

-Every year, 300 cadets attend the U.S. Coast Guard Military Academy in New London, Connecticut.
+Every year, 300 cadets attend the U.S. Coast Guard Academy in New London, Connecticut.
 Cadets graduate as ensigns and have the option of attending flight school or graduate school.
-Unlike the other service schools, admission to the Coast Guard Military Academy does not require Congressional nomination.
+Unlike the other service schools, admission to the Coast Guard Academy does not require Congressional nomination.
 This is because the school’s first superintendent objected to the lousy quality of political appointments in general.
 Both Coast Guard astronauts are graduates of its academy.

 8. If the DOGs are coming after you, it’s going to be a bad day.

 Pirates seize your oil rig?
 You’re going to want to talk to the DOG.
 The Coast Guard command that handles counter-terrorism and high-threat situations is called the Deployable Operations Group.
 They're a quick reaction force whose teams handle maritime interdiction, force protection, nuclear-biological-chemical threats, counter-piracy, counter-terrorism, and anti-terrorism.
 Because the U.S. Coast Guard does not belong to the Department of Defense, its units do not belong to Special Operations Command.
 That said, the Navy has opened up its Basic Underwater Demolition/SEAL course to guardians, and have graduated Coast Guard SEALs.